camwally/Power-Query/FunctionAlternatives/ReadMe.md

-These functions take into account function return types in a better way.
+These functions are an improvement (IMHO) of functions created by Microsoft by taking function type return types more seriously.